gignaWedi/minecraft-recipe-randomizer/README.md

   OR

- - Run using terminal to generate specific seed (syntax: python randomize_recipes.py [seed])
+ - Run using terminal to generate (python randomize_recipes.py)

+   #### args:

+   - --seed SEED: generate specific seed
+   - --hard: generates hard mode pack (no starter recipes)

 It generates similiar to SethBling's MinecraftLootRandomizer, but the pack will always chose and display a random seed, even if none is given.